symbian77/hello-world/readme.txt

-Doing git challenges on FCC
+Hello world challenge on FCC